Kisenosato Yutaka: Ōzeki career

-Kisenosato went into the July 2016 tournament with the possibility of being promoted to yokozuna if he could win the tournament, however he was unable to clinch a victory and was runner-up for the eleventh time, and the third time in a row.
-He was criticized by Hideshige Moriya, chair of the Yokozuna Deliberation Council, for the manner of his defeat to the eventual winner Harumafuji on Day 13, which saw him fall to 10–3: "The way he lost to Harumafuji makes him unworthy of recommendation (for promotion)."
+Kisenosato went into the July 2016 tournament with the possibility of being promoted to yokozuna if he could win the tournament, however, he was unable to clinch a victory and was runner-up for the eleventh time, and the third time in a row.
+He was criticized by Hideshige Moriya, chair of the Yokozuna Deliberation Council, for the manner of his defeat to the eventual winner Harumafuji on Day 13, which saw him fall to 10–3: "The way he lost to Harumafuji made him unworthy of recommendation [for promotion]."
 He finished this tournament with a 12–3 record.
-His fourth bid for yokozuna promotion in September ended in failure after two losses in the first three days, to Okinoumi on the opening day and Tochinoshin on Day 3, and a final score of 10–5.
-In the November 2016 tournament Kisenosato was runner up for the twelfth time in his career finishing with a 12–3 record including victories over all three yokozuna (dealing yokozuna Kakuryū, the victor of the tournament, his only loss).
-He also won against ōzeki Gōeidō, and ōzeki Terunofuji.
+His fourth bid for yokozuna promotion in September failed in two losses in the first three days, to Okinoumi on the opening day and Tochinoshin on Day 3, and a final score of 10–5.
+In the November 2016 tournament, Kisenosato was runner-up for the twelfth time in his career finishing with a 12–3 record including victories over all three yokozuna (dealing yokozuna Kakuryū, the victor of the tournament, his only loss).
+He also won against ōzeki Gōeidō and ōzeki Terunofuji.
 His three losses were against Endō, Shōdai, and Tochinoshin.
 Kisenosato finished out 2016 with the most victories in a calendar year getting 69 wins.
-Harumafuji had 67 wins, and Hakuho (who sat out one tournament) had 62 wins.
+Harumafuji had 67 wins, and Hakuhō (who sat out one tournament) had 62 wins.
 He is the first wrestler in the modern era of sumo to do this without winning a tournament.
-In 2016 Kisenosato was runner up four times, and under yokozuna promotion consideration twice.
+In 2016 Kisenosato was runner-up four times, and under yokozuna promotion consideration twice.

 Kisenosato started off the January 2017 tournament very strong, winning his first 8 days straight, however on day 9 Kisenosato lost to fellow ōzeki Kotoshōgiku.
 This did not put him off leading the tournament since Hakuhō also lost on day 9.
 Kisenosato won the remaining days of the tournament.
 On Day 14, Kisenosato secured his much-anticipated first career top-division championship with a win over Ichinojō and a Hakuhō loss against Takanoiwa.
 His first championship came in his 31st tournament as an ōzeki, longer than any other ōzeki since the Shōwa era began in 1926.
 He defeated yokozuna Hakuhō on Day 15 to conclude the tournament with a 14–1 record.